What kind of therapy would be best for me?

 An integrated approach

 Ultimately, any conscientious therapist will have had to do a considerable amount of thinking about what works (and why), and will necessarily have had to come to conclusions about his or her own practice.
-So, even though I qualified as a Gestalt Psychotherapist (a Humanistic therapy) in 2001, after nearly two decades of doing therapy and thinking about therapy, my work is grounded in a variety of theoretical positions.
+So, even though I qualified as a Gestalt Psychotherapist (a Humanistic therapy) in 2001, after nearly three decades of doing therapy and thinking about therapy, my work is grounded in a variety of theoretical positions.
 This enquiry into the practical integration of theories continues to occupy much of my Continuing Professional Development activities.